-Join Adam Wilbert for an in-depth discussion in this video Formatting conditionally , part of Access 2007: Forms and Reports in Depth.
+Join Adam Wilbert for an in-depth discussion in this video Formatting conditionally , part of Access 2007: Forms and Reports.

 When skimming a long report, it can be pretty easy to skip right over some very…significant numbers.…By utilizing the Conditional Formatting rules within your reports you can make…sure that the values that warrant a second look get noticed.…We'll continue building on the Lifetime Spend Report from the last session.…I am going to go ahead and open that here.…Now let's say I wanted to highlight some values from my spending report.…I want to highlight all the values that are below $20.…We can do that with conditional formatting by changing our View to Design View…and selecting the Lifetime Sales field here, and choosing Conditional Formatting…in the Font section of the Design tab.
 I'll choose Conditional.…